Individuals & Families

 On March 23, 2010, President Obama signed the Affordable Care Act (ACA) into law, putting in place a series of comprehensive reforms.
 This law is commonly referred to as the Patient Protection and Affordable Care Act (PPACA), Health Care Reform, or Obamacare.

 In response, and to comply with this new law, California designed a state-run insurance marketplace called Covered California.
 This is the name of the public health insurance marketplace or “exchange” in California.
-Each year, eligible enrollees can apply for coverage through CoveredCA and be considered for federal assistance.
+Each year, eligible enrollees can apply for coverage through CoveredCA and be considered for financial assistance.
 Qualified health insurance can also be purchased outside of CoveredCA through a private marketplace or “off-exchange.”
 The private market offers a simplified enrollment process, more carrier choices and additional plan options, but offers no financial assistance.

 How OnlyHealthInsurance Can Help